 National support initiatives

 In September, the nation tends to shine a light on suicide prevention, with R U OK DAY and World Suicide Prevention Day, although it is important to continue these conversations throughout the year.

 R U OK have developed a simple 4 step tool to help you approach having a conversation with someone who you think needs some help with their mental health.

-Watch RAMHP Coordinator Camilla Kenny talk to Nine News about why it is it important to check in with someone.
+Watch RAMHP Coordinator, Camilla Herbig talk to Nine News about why it is it important to check in with someone.

 Rural suicide prevention initiatives

 In NSW, there are a number of initiatives established to support suicide prevention in rural and remote communities.